- Patients Patients

 Ion-selective electrode (ISE)

+Hypokalemia (low potassium) has been found in >90% of hypertensive patients with primary aldosteronism (Conn syndrome).
+This uncommon entity is a curable cause of hypertension.
+Low potassium occurs with endogenous or exogenous increase in other corticosteoids, including that in Cushing syndrome, as well as with dietary or parenteral deprivation of potassium (e.g., parenteral therapy without adequate potassium replacement).
+Hypokalemia occurs with vomiting, diarrhea, fistulas, laxatives, diuretics, burns, excessive perspiration, Bartter syndrome, some cases of alcoholism and folic acid deficiency, in alkalosis and in renal tubular acidosis, as well as in other entities.
 Low potassium is much more significant with a low pH than with a high pH.
-When pH increases by 0.1, potassium decreases approximately 0.6 mmol/L. With low pH, as in ketoacidosis, as therapeutic adjustment towards normal is made, plasma/serum K+ levels will decrease.
-Phosphorus levels tend to follow potassium levels downwards during therapy of diabetic ketoacidosis; both are largely intracellular.
-With insulin therapy (and increased utilization of carbohydrate), potassium moves into cells and serum/plasma level falls.
+When pH increases by 0.1, potassium decreases approximately 0.6 mmol/L. With low pH, as in ketoacidosis, as therapeutic adjustment towards normal is made, plasma/serum K(+) levels will decrease.
+Phosphorous levels tend to follow potassium levels downwards during therapy of diabetic ketoacidosis; both are largely intracellular.
+With insulin therapy (and increased utilization of carbohydrates), potassium moves into cells and serum/plasma level falls.
 Hyperalimentation may have a similar effect.
-Hypokalemia has been reported in slightly over one-half of a series of 32 patients with acute myelogenous leukemia,1 but thrombocytosis can increase serum potassium levels, vide supra.
+Hypokalemia has been reported in slightly more than one-half of a series of 32 patients with acute myelogenous leukemia,1 but thrombocytosis can increase serum potassium levels, vide supra.
+Thiazide/chlorthalidone therapy may cause hyperuricemia and hypercalcemia as well as hypokalemia.
+The watery diarrhea-hypokalemia-achlorhydria (WDHA) syndrome most often is related to vasoactive intestinal polypeptide (VIP).

-A discussion of the relation between lactic acidosis and ketoacidosis and elevated serum potassium levels is provided in a paper by Fulop.2
+A discussion of the relation between lactic acidosis and ketoacidosis and elevated serum potassium levels is provided in a paper by Fulop.2 Drug effects are summarized.3

 Information on collection, storage, and volume